Solving SuperGLUE in a smart way

 In addition, it has long been noticed that deep neural models sometimes solve benchmarks like SuperGLUE by relying on statistical irregularities in the datasets, instead of really learning to understand language.
 Sometimes it is so pronounced that the task of finding a logical contradiction between two sentences can be solved by simply looking for a specific word in one of the sentences (for example, a negation marker like "no").

 Therefore, an interesting question arises: to what degree can SuperGLUE be solved by the exploitation of simple heuristics?
 This second part of the thesis involves only linguistic analysis of language data and trying hand-crafted heuristics, without any machine learning at all.
 Can we choose one alternative sentence out of two given a premise sentence by simply looking at their lexical overlap?
 Can we answer yes/no questions by simply comparing syntactic subjects of the question and the passage text?
-Etc, etc. Let's find it out!
+Etc, etc. It was recently shown that this is indeed the case for Russian SuperGLUE.
+Is it possible to do the same for the English benchmark?
+Let's find it out!

 Prerequisites: programming skills (Python), linguistic curiosity.